WebAhead/master-reference/coursebook/week-6/research-afternoon.md

 ### Testing
   - What JavaScript / Node.js tools are available for testing a database?
   - Why would you mock a database and how does this help with testing?
-  - Research the Sinon mock library and prepare a demo on how to use it.
+  - Research testing a mock database with tape and prepare a short demonstration of how you would do this.

 ### Script injections / safety issues
   - What is a script injection and how do these happen?